frederic-perez/AmE-dictionary/data/idioms.md

 __chew the fat__ To chat or gossip.
 __chew the/(one’s) cud__ To think deeply; to be deeply involved in private thought.
 (Alludes to the cow’s habit of bringing food back from the first stomach into the mouth to chew it, called chewing the cud.) _He’s chewing his cud about what to do next._
 __chicken feed__ A small amount of money.
+__chip away__ :dart: __1__ To break off fragments of something. _We won’t be able to move this huge rock until we chip away at it and make it smaller._ __2__ To come off of something in small pieces. _The paint is so old that it has completely chipped away from this side of the house._ __3__ To complete small, incremental portions of a task. _Try not to get too overwhelmed about cleaning the house and just chip away at it one room at a time._
 __chip on (someone) shoulders__ :nine::dart: (chip on his shoulder, chip on one’s shoulder) A disposition to quarrel. _Let’s walk into that meeting tomorrow with a chip on our shoulders._
 __cipher<sup>1</sup>__ _n_ __1__ The mathematical symbol (0) denoting absence of quantity; zero. __2__ :two: A person who is unimportant, insignificant, or without influence.
 It refers to the mathematical symbol for zero (0).
 __circle the drain__ To be in a state of severe deterioration such that one is approaching inevitable ruin, failure, or death.
 Usually used in the continuous form.